a787854/InSAR-on-Sentinel-1-TOPS-data/README.md

 Platform:

-It is suggested to use the GPUs with powerful double floating computing.
+It is suggested to use the GPUs with powerful double floating computing (compute capability>=3.0).
 Otherwise, the accuracy of coregistration is not guaranteed.
 To achieve a better performance, the driver mode of GPU should be set as TCC mode.